CTBkpee/PowerBI/README.md

 Adventure Works - Created with Imaginary Data.

-Cancer waiting - Heat map.
+Cancer Waiting Times- Heat map using data from 2023 April to June.

 ## Description